Ericsson/dataplanebook/_sources/glossary.rst.txt

       command execution.
 It may also be used as a secure transport layer (e.g., for :term:`NETCONF`).

+   System call
+     A system call, or syscall for short, is a function call crossing the user-kernel space boundary.

    Store
       A store machine instruction takes the contents of a CPU register (usually 8-512 bits of data) and writes it into memory.

    Syslog
-      Long the de facto standard logging standard on UNIX systems, syslog is now specified (or more accurately, documented) in IEFT `RFC 5424 <https://www.rfc-editor.org/rfc/rfc5424.txt>`_.
+      Long the *de facto* standard logging standard on UNIX systems, syslog is now specified (or more accurately, documented) in IEFT `RFC 5424 <https://www.rfc-editor.org/rfc/rfc5424.txt>`_.